jedahan/jedahan.github.com/_posts/2014-05-18-how-i-got-started-programming-nes-on-osx.md

 ---
 layout: post
-title: How I Got Started Programming NES (on OSX)
+title: How I Got Started Programming NES (on macOS)
 ---

-# How I Got Started Programming NES (on OSX)
+Most NES development setups assume you are on windows, so heres a handy guide on working with macOS.

 ## Basic Development Software

-   This is stuff any OSX developer should already have up and running - a way to compile code (xcode CLI tools), a package manager for command line applications (homebrew), a package manager for gui applications (homebrew cask), and a virtual machine to develop in (VirtualBox).
+   This is stuff any developer using macOS should already have up and running - a way to compile code (xcode CLI tools), a package manager for command line applications (homebrew), a package manager for gui applications (homebrew cask), and a virtual machine to develop in (VirtualBox).
 This only will need to be setup once on each machine and will help a lot for future stuff.

 Install Xcode CLI tools if they haven't been already